erikvalkering/pigro/docs/walkthrough/facade.md

 calculate_twice(lazy_deep_thought, 42); // also works & (still) twice as fast
 ```

-It becomes really interesting, when we look at a more complex example.
-If we look again at a part of the graphics editor example:
+It becomes really interesting though, when we look at a more complex example, like for example the graphics editor example:
 ```cpp
 auto arrow = pigro::lazy(load_image, "arrow.png");
 auto mouse_cursor = pigro::lazy(render_mouse_cursor, get_mouse_pos, arrow);